Can't Sleep? Here Are 20 Tips on How To Fall Asleep Fast

 15. Take A Bubble Bath

-It’s always good to have an excuse to pamper yourself!
+It’s always good to have an excuse to relax and pamper yourself!
 Pick out your favorite bath balm or essential oil and clean your body of toxins by taking a nice, warm bubble bath.
 This can also help you de-stress and put your mind in a more receptive state for a restful, restorative slumber.

 Pro tip: you can also supplement your relaxing bath with some aromatherapy, as we mentioned earlier on in this article.
 Set up some fragrant candles and pair them with soothing music to help get you in the mood to catch some zzz's.